Application for Divorce When Overseas

 If the applicant currently resides overseas, they can swear or affirm their affidavit (a written statement) before one of the following:

-- Notary public who is exercising their function in that country; or
+- A notary public who is exercising their function in that country;

-- An Australian Diplomatic Officer or an Australian Consulate Officer; or
+- An Australian Diplomatic Officer or an Australian Consular Officer;

 - A commissioner of the High Court of Australia who is authorised to administer oaths or affirmations in that country; or

-- A commissioner of the Supreme Court of a State or Territory for taking affidavit who is empowered and authorised to act in that country.
+- A commissioner of the Supreme Court of a State or Territory for taking affidavits who is empowered and authorised to act in that State or Territory.

-At the hearing, the Court will issue a decree that the applicant has met the legal requirements to file the divorce application.
+At the hearing, the Court will make a divorce order if satisfied that the legal requirements have been met.

 After one month and one day, the divorce order will take legal effect and become final.